Basics

 Observations

-If you are at a train station, you may want to record audio of train station announcements or record field notes about how easy or difficult it may be to navigate the station.
+For example, if you are at a train station, you may want to record audio of train station announcements or record field notes about how easy or difficult it may be to navigate the station.
 Additionally, taking pictures or videos while walking around the train station may be valuable to later analyze what you see.

 Document analysis

 Any textual data, such as medical records, journal articles, and website pages, can be analyzed qualitatively.
-Collecting documents is useful to researchers looking to conduct a comparative analysis, a thematic review, or user research.
-Researchers can analyze documents for their text, their images, or other visual features depending on the inquiry they want to conduct.
+Collecting documents is useful to researchers looking to conduct a comparative analysis, thematic review, or user research.
+Researchers can analyze documents for their text, images, or other features depending on the inquiry they want to conduct.

 Social media analysis